neondatabase/website/content/docs/cloud/concepts.md

 ## Limits

-Neon gives you no cost access to the PostgreSQL databases within the Free Tier limits.
+Neon gives you no cost access to the PostgreSQL databases within the Technical Preview Free Tier limits.

 | Limit                                                 | Value  |
 | ----------------------------------------------------- | ------ |